 There’s no denying Impractical Jokers is a lot of fun to watch.
-The truTV hidden camera show has managed to keep viewers tuning in to see their practical jokes for an impressive seven seasons.
+The truTV hidden camera show has managed to keep viewers tuning in to see their practical jokes for an impressive nine seasons.
 However, when a reality show is that entertaining, it can be hard to believe it’s not at least partially scripted.

-Well, sometimes they will use viewers, but only so they can play around with them. “[Some people have] said that they were fans and we’ve messed with them on purpose to let the public know that we knew they knew the show,” the reality star shares.
+Well, sometimes they will use viewers, but only so they can play around with them. “[Some people have] said that they were fans and we’ve messed with them on purpose to let the public know that we knew they knew the show,” the reality star revealed.

 They also don’t always have the option of avoiding these people, and that’s when producers will step in.
 Joe recounted times where they’ve been talking to someone totally clueless, and a fan showed up and put their prank at risk.
 “We have our production team that helps us swoop in and Liam Neeson these people, like [in] Taken — [they] pull them off to the side,” he joked.